grantsrb/langpractice/README.md

         determines if the order of data during training should be randomized. the order of a sequence within the batch is preserved.
+    "lang_on_drops_only": bool
+        if true, language predictions only occur when the agent drops an object.
+Otherwise the language predictions occur at every step.

     "env_type": str
         the name of the gym environment to be used for the training